STM Studio Supplies Sprung Floor

 For more information download Product Specifications for DIY Sprung Floor – SprungFloor.pdf

 For information on the cushioning blocks download Sprung Floor Cushions – SprungFloorImpact.pdf

 Clip Dance Floor

 The Clip Dance Floor comprises 22m pre-finished solid hardwood boards, joined together using their own unique clip system.
 This is laid over 10mm thick sports underlay.
-Although it has a lower shock absorption than the STM or Harlequin Sprung Floors it is well suited to many dance styles.
+Although it has a lower shock absorption than the STM Floors, it is well suited to many dance styles.

 For more information, contact us.